CiscoCloud/vaquero-docs/docs/current/getting-started.md

   - `VS_NUM`: An integer number of how many vaquero server VMs to start.
 Default: 1 (this can be used for standalone mode)
   - `VA_NUM`: An integer number of how many vaquero agent VMs to start
   - `V_DEV`: A 0 or non-zero integer that will allocate more resources to the VM.
 By default we allocate 1 vCPU and 512MBs of RAM, enabling `V_DEV` allocates 2 vCPUs and 2048MBs of RAM.
   - `V_RELAY`: A 0 or non-zero integer that will set up vaquero to be deployed on a separate subnet from its booting hosts.
-It will also set up a dual homed `gateway` machine that will forward packets between the subnets.
+It will also set up a dual homed `gateway` machine that will forward packets between the subnets. *The data model must be updated to reflect the new IPs / subnet.
+The fastest way to run with relay is using the local_dir and run the `provision_scripts/relay-setup.sh` script, run `/provision_scripts/relay-reset.sh` to bring the data model back to the start state.
+If you want to do it via github, you must make your own repo and update the server and agent IPs.*

 By default we only set `VS_NUM=1`.